Connect with your own unique creative capacity and learn about ways to move through life with the arts by your side as an unwavering companion.

 Thus far in my career I have experience working with LGBTQ+ folks, youth, families, Indigenous communities, people using substances as a coping mechanism, and many people who have experienced marginalization.

-As a white cis-gendered woman I feel it is imperative that I continue to deepen my understanding on the ways these parts of my identity have influenced my life, and how to hold myself accountable.
+As a white cis-gendered woman I feel it is imperative that I continue to deepen my understanding on the ways these parts of my identity have influenced my life, and how to hold myself accountable especially in the therapeutic relationship.
 As a settler on this land I acknowledge that it is my responsibility to seek education and training to further my understanding of what it means to be a treaty person.
 As well as how best to employ practises that are trauma informed, and culturally appropriate.
 I strive to live and work in a way that is aligned with truth and reconciliation .